 As for the decor, the rooms seem newly updated but free of trendy designs.
 Neutrally decorated as if it were a business hotel, the idea is to linger in the communal areas of the hotel – and there’s plenty of scope for that.

 Very stealable indeed, as one would expect from a spa resort.
 Two minis of Aromatherapy Associates shower gel, shampoo and conditioner are left in the bathroom, plus one mini of body lotion.
 So leave room in your wash bag.

 The shower in my deluxe room was an oversized rain shower – ideal for a continued feeling of nature-induced luxury after a spa experience.
 It would have been nice to have a handheld shower too, but that’s a small gripe.

-Perfect – Wi-fi is free, widely available across the grounds, needs no sign in and Netflix et al stream wonderfully.
+Perfect – wi-fi is free, widely available across the grounds, needs no sign in, and Netflix et al stream wonderfully.

-Treatments start from £90 but I was there to try the new Quartz Treatment, their 90-minute signature treatment (£100 weekdays and £120 weekends as an introductory offer).
+Treatments start from £90 but I was there to try the new Quartz Treatment, their 90-minute signature service (£100 weekdays and £120 weekends as an introductory offer).
 Based on hot sand therapy, it uses a bed of small quartz stones to help improve circulation, aiding muscular and immune health.
 With a cloth resting on the stones, it feels much like lying on a pebbly beach.